 - Transfer ramekins to a wire rack to cool, uncovered.

-- Chill, covered, for at least three hours or overnight.
+- Chill, covered, for at least three hours or overnight, before serving.
 Custards will become very firm as they chill.
-These will store in an airtight container for several days in the refrigerator.
+These will store in an airtight container for up to a week in the refrigerator.
 When ready to serve, garnish each pot de creme with a dollop of whipped cream and top with chocolate shavings.